 Culturally Responsive Themes

-Each student will select one of the seven themes to emphasize and build his/her mentor team accordingly
+Each student will select one of the several themes to emphasize and build his/her mentor team accordingly

 Students will be required to demonstrate achievement of learning outcomes through a variety of assigned tasks that have been customized to their experience and ministry context.

-These seven thematic categories address some of the most significant social and cultural shifts experienced by congregations and other faith-based organizations in the West.
+These thematic categories address some of the most significant social and cultural shifts experienced by congregations and other faith-based organizations in our world today.
 Each theme is supported by a team of faculty mentors.

 This theme will address the following topics of concern to historically Black and Latino congregations: racism, reparations, police violence, prison, returning citizens, recidivism, ICE detention, and deportation.